acquia/blt/template/readme/project-tasks.md

 Drupal core files can be grouped into two categories: those that are within the `docroot/core` directory, and those that are directly within the `docroot` directory (scaffold files).

 Scaffold files are automatically updated via the `drupal-composer/drupal-scaffold library`, which hooks into the `composer update` and `composer install` commands.
-If you would like to exclude any scaffold files from automated updates, see the [Drupal Scaffold configuration documentation](https://github.com/drupal-composer/drupal-scaffold#configuration).
+If you would like to exclude any scaffold files from automated updates (e.g., .htaccess or robots.txt), see the [Drupal Scaffold configuration documentation](https://github.com/drupal-composer/drupal-scaffold#configuration).
 All other core files are updated in normal composer fashion.

 To update all drupal core files (scaffold and non-scaffold):